Hands-On Tutorial: Plugin Store¶

 The screenshots below demonstrate using a PostgreSQL database.

-With both datasets selected, choose Build from the Actions sidebar.
+Choose Build from the Actions sidebar.

 Inspect the Data¶